fkhan77/js-utility-demo/README.md

 # js-utility-demo
-JS scripts for an accompanying talk on using JavaScript utility libraries
+JS scripts for an accompanying talk on using JavaScript utility libraries.
+Contains demos of some commonly used Lodash methods as well as a comparison of native currying against Lodash currying.
+Also contains some performance tests for comparing native JavaScript and Lodash method performance.

 ## Setup
 `$ npm install`